AbimaelPerezVega/Sentinel-AK-XL/docs/05-simulation-scenarios/soc-training-manager.md

 * **OFF (default):** Verbose simulator output (banners + event lines)
 * **ON:** Suppresses banners and reduces per-event chatter (manager still tells you what’s being generated).

-> If you added the optional persistence patch, the mode is saved in `~/.soc-training.rc`.

 ---